310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 I couldn’t stand how empty I was inside, it honestly freaked me out… so I’d act tough by lining up all sortsa cool stuff around me.

-Not that it changed much—No matter how much cool stuff I covered my body with, I was always gonna be a lame guy inside that hollow shell.
+Not that it changed much — No matter how much cool stuff I covered my body with, I was always gonna be a lame guy inside that hollow shell.

 But right now, there’s so many things inside me — everyone’s hopes, trust, and friendship…